vectorgrp/XCPlite/README.md

 2 - Signed 32Bit relative address, default is relative to the stack frame pointer of the function which triggers the event.
 3 - Signed 16Bit relative address, high word of the address is the event id.
 This allows polling access to the variable.
 Used for heap and class instance member variables.

+'''sh
+../a2ltool-RainerZ/target/debug/a2ltool  -v -e test/a2l_test/linux/a2l_test.out --update  -o a2l_test_updated.a2l  a2l_test.a2l
+../a2ltool-RainerZ/target/debug/a2ltool  -v  -e test/a2l_test/linux/a2l_test.out --update FULL  --update-mode PRESERVE --enable-structures -o a2l_test_updated.a2l  a2l_test.a2l

+'''

 ### Platform requirements and resource usage

 - File system: fopen, fprintf.